PolideaInternal/airflow-breeze-gcp-extension/README.md

         rather than build it locally.
 Needs GCP_PROJECT_ID.

 -c, --cleanup-image
-        Clean your local copy of the incubator-airflow docker image.
+        Clean your local copy of the airflow docker image.
         Needs GCP_PROJECT_ID.

-Automated checkout of airflow-incubator project:
+Automated checkout of airflow project:

 -R, --repository [REPOSITORY]
         Repository to clone in case the workspace is not checked out yet